FarzadAziziZade/Husky-LIO-SAM/README.md

 # Husky-LIO-SAM
-This package is an implementation of the LIO-SAM on Husky UGV in a simulation environmet.
+This package is an implementation of the LIO-SAM on Husky UGV in a simulation environment.

 This package is based on:
 =========================